arachnocid/ObjectImpactFramework/README.md

 - **`formTypes`** (optional): An array of strings specifying the types of objects the rule applies to.
 Possible values:
   - `"activator"`: Standard activators (e.g., levers, buttons).
   - `"talkingactivator"`: Activators that can "speak" (e.g., some quest-related objects).
-  - `"weapon"`: Weapons like swords or bows.
+  - `"weapon"`: Weapons like swords or bows (lying around in the world).
   - `"armor"`: Armor pieces.
   - `"ammo"`: Ammunition (e.g., arrows, bolts).
   - `"ingredient"`: Alchemy ingredients.